Illinois Compiled Statutes

 names of such candidates in the same manner and in the same order as shown

-upon the certification, except as otherwise provided in this Section.
+upon the certification, except as otherwise provided in this Code.

 county clerk shall certify the names of each of the candidates for county

 offices who have been nominated as shown by the proclamation of the county

 election authority or who have been nominated to fill a vacancy in nomination